RedHatQE/firewatch/docs/configuration_guide.md

 - If `step-1` fails causing `step-2` and `step-3` to fail, only the rule for `step-1` will be reported because it has the highest priority.
 - If `step-2` fails causing `step-3` to fail, only the rule for `step-2` will be reported because it has the highest priority.
 - If `step-3` fails, only the rule for `step-3` will be reported.

+### Using a base config file

+For reoccurring steps and workflows in our project, we can initialize a source that holds a Firewatch base config, combined with user input.

+The configuration file is considered as the basis of the configuration data, and it will be overridden and extended by the additional set of rules that will be applied by the `FIREWATCH_CONFIG` environment variable.

+By setting the env var, the user may override the base config with:

+- Replacing steps with general patterns with specific step names and vice versa.
+- Updating existing rules with new logic.

+**Examples:**

+- A project consistently uses a rule with `"ignore": "True"`, and mentions it in the base config file
+  - A specific scenario might need to set the `"ignore"` with `False`
+  - In this case, we will mention this specific step in the `FIREWATCH_CONFIG` variable, and override the original rule
+- The base file configures a rule for the step `exact-step-name`
+  - A specific scenario requires to apply this rule on a set of similar steps
+  - In this case, we will extend it and use `*-step-*` to override the step name by a pattern